benpolinsky/bp_custom_fields/README.md

 Top priority (from el's site)

-- helper for displaying abstract pages in admin nav
 - still wondering about that carrierwave bug...

 # !-- in development, not suitable for anything yet -- !
 -- reordering (creation form)